vorqathil/vorqathil/README.md

 ## Hi there 👋
-I’m currently learning Java backend
+I’m currently learning Java backend.
 I’m looking to collaborate on mini project

 <!--